Greator

 Jealousy is an emotion we all know.
 However, since this emotion has a very bad reputation, very few people admit to being jealous on a regular basis.
 However, you could learn a lot by looking into the possible causes.

-In the following article, we will therefore deal with the topic in detail.
-You will learn why jealousy arises in the first place and where the boundary between healthy and pathological expression runs.
-In addition, we want to give you valuable tips on the way to dissolve destructive feelings of jealousy.
+In the following article, we will therefore look at this topic in detail.
+You will find out why jealousy arises in the first place and where the boundary between healthy and pathological manifestations lies.
+We also want to give you valuable tips to combat your jealousy.

 The term jealousy is derived from the following two old German words: